-Mining is obviously not an environment-friendly endeavor.
-Not only does it disturb the natural structure of land bodies involved, but it also often leads to habitat loss for local flora and fauna.
-In addition, it can also damage the natural drainage system of the area as well as cause soil erosion, which could lead to disasters like landslides.
+Mining is obviously not an environmentally friendly endeavor.
+Not only does it disturb the natural structure of the land bodies involved, but it also often leads to habitat loss for local flora and fauna.
+In addition, it can also damage the natural drainage system of the area and cause soil erosion, which could lead to disasters like landslides.

 Mining can also contaminate groundwater, which could end up killing plants and animals.
 The toxicity can also reach humans in some way, even if they don't live in the area.

 These metals have byproducts as well.
-For example, tin's include rare radioactive earth elements like monazite, pyrochlore, and xenotime.
-Meanwhile, red mud or bauxite residue is a byproduct of aluminum.
+For example, tin contains rare radioactive earth elements like monazite, pyrochlore, and xenotime.
+Meanwhile, red mud, or bauxite residue, is a byproduct of aluminum.
 Its alkalinity and other components are hazardous to the environment and can cause a genotoxic effect on fauna.

 Once the desired ores are mined, they are smelted to extract the actual metal needed for producing the cans.
-This process requires baking at high temperatures, which expectedly consumes much energy.
+This process requires baking at high temperatures, which, as expected, consumes much energy.
 Not only does it take up a lot of energy, but it also causes air pollution through its emissions.

 Tin can production is certainly not eco-friendly.
 With the pollution and damage it causes, it is far from a sustainable practice.

-Meanwhile, the damage their production wreaked on nature remains.
-There's no way to put those lands back to their unexploited state.
+Meanwhile, the damage their production has wreaked on nature remains.
+There's no way to return those lands to their unexploited state.
 Even when restored or reforested, they've already lost so much that cannot be replaced.